Lawsuits over Columbia Gorge gravel pit slow after court denies review

 Mining activity didn’t occur for decades until Zimmerly and Nutter reopened the site in 2017, where they hauled rock from the pit through 2020.

-Locals and environmental groups deemed these operations “illegal” because of the permit’s defunct status — that and because the mining lacked needed land-use, surface-mining and conditional-use authorizations, according to previous reporting from The Columbian.
+Locals and environmental groups deemed these operations illegal because of the permit’s defunct status — that and because the mining lacked needed land-use, surface-mining and conditional-use authorizations, according to previous reporting from The Columbian.

 Consequently, Zimmerly and Nutter were accused of violating a series of previous rulings made by Clark County officials, the Gorge Commission and Clark County Superior Court.